Q3 2025 Report

 Optional H3

 Early-stage funding showed a mixed picture.
 While the number of early-stage rounds decreased from 96 in Q2 to 85 in Q3, total capital invested increased by 45% to $982M.
-Convertible debt and other non-equity instruments also expanded in scale: despite a decline in round count from 50 to 33, invested capital declined from $231M in Q2 to $228M in Q3.
-Since 2021 structural changes in the market have extended the average time between fundraising cycles and this is reflected in Q3 2025. outcomes point to a longer-term trend toward fewer but larger transactions, with emphasis on company maturity and selectivity in capital allocation.
+Since 2021, structural shifts in the market have extended the average time between fundraising cycles, a pattern clearly reflected in Q3 2025.
+These results reinforce the longer-term trend toward fewer but larger transactions, emphasizing company maturity, capital efficiency, and investor selectivity.

 For an objective comparison of Israel’s performance with other regions, only reported private funding metrics are considered, excluding any estimates and outliers.

 The number of funding rounds contracted across all regions.
-In the U.S. rounds declined 25% quarter-over-quarter and 33% year-over-year, while in Israel the decreases were 23% and 29%, respectively.
+In the U.S. rounds declined 25% quarter-over-quarter and 33% year-over-year, similar to the trend in Israel (23% and 29%, respectively).

 These trends highlight an ongoing global recalibration in private capital deployment, with varying degrees of contraction across regions.